 An established family law firm since 1991, Preston Law is dedicated to ensuring your rights are properly protected.
-Whether you are considering divorce or separation, or require legal representation in family law courts, we pride ourselves on providing affordable law services by local, experienced family law experts.
+Whether you are considering divorce or separation, seeking assistance with organising child support arrangements, or require legal representation in family law courts, we pride ourselves on providing affordable law services by local, experienced family law experts.

 Call us now for a free family law consultation.

 Results for family law clients

 Our family and divorce lawyers have resolved family law issues of all kinds for clients Everything from large property settlements to complex child custody and relocation issues, including: